 Summer safety tips and wellness giveaways

-- Keep cool: Extreme high temperatures can lead to dehydration, heat exhaustion and—if the body is unable to adequately cool itself—heat stroke.
-Limiting exposure to the sun during peak times, taking regular breaks from activities, drinking plenty of fluids and avoiding alcohol can help prevent dehydration and other heat-related illnesses.
+Extreme high temperatures can lead to dehydration, heat exhaustion and—if the body is unable to adequately cool itself—heat stroke.
+Limiting exposure to the sun during peak times, taking regular breaks from activities, drinking plenty of fluids and avoiding alcohol can help prevent dehydration and other heat-related illnesses (PDF).
 Remind patients to keep cool and stay hydrated by passing out logo’d towels or sport bottles imprinted with these tips.

 Promote fun this summer with these safety tips and wellness giveaways.